DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 "But then we'd be troubled.
 Dwarves, fairies and elves do not possess wings."

-Among foreign gods were their comrades who walked ground.
+Among sidhes were their comrades who walked ground.
 For their sake Heaven Lord Alfreyja prepared special pathway.
 And right now through exactly such pathway Reiren was running.